Is home made muesli better than shop bought?

-To keep your toasted muesli crisp, cool it thoroughly before you pack it away in your airtight container.
-Without any preservatives your toasted muesli will only stay fresh for about 2 weeks although pop it into the appropriately sized zip lock bags and store it in the freezer, you will be having toasted muesli whenever you want it for up to six months.
+To keep your toasted muesli crisp, cool it thoroughly before you pack it away in an airtight container.
+Without any preservatives your toasted muesli will only stay fresh for about 2 weeks although if you pop it into appropriately sized zip lock bags and store it in the freezer, you will be having toasted muesli whenever you want it, for up to six months.

 Why not experiment with different ingredients.
 Here is an opportunity to use up those dried fruits and nuts that are in the cupboard.
-But remember, don’t go overboard with the quantities just substitute like for like.
+But remember, don’t go overboard with the quantities, just substitute like for like.
 Purchase your flaxseed oil from a health food store or chemist.
 They keep it in a fridge, or you can just grind some seeds in your food processor or Thermomix and sprinkle them on just before you package it.
-I don’t like to buy pre-ground flaxseed because the good for you qualities diminish very quickly but grind them your self, and they’re a winner with substantial health benefits.
+I don’t like to buy pre-ground flaxseed because the goodness diminishes very quickly, but grind them your self, and they’re a winner with substantial health benefits.

 Chopped dried pawpaw, dried apricots, sultanas or raisins can replace the goji berries and dried apple.
 Add it to yoghurt for a snack any time of day.
-I have been known to sprinkle it on ice-cream as you do.
+I’ve even been known to sprinkle it on ice-cream…

 This Thermomix muesli bar recipe is great for packed lunches and as a healthy snack.